Jonas Gahr Støre: Europe

+Mere 24 hours following the Crocus City Hall attack, Støre issued his condemnation and also offered his condolences to the families of the victims.

+Ukraine

 Following the 2022 Ukraine cyberattack, Støre warned "we need to be more alert" and emphasised that Norway also had to be more alert to hybrid attacks and to consider them a threat to society.
 He said: "I am concerned that we as individuals and companies and institutions must be aware that this is part of our preparedness."
 He went on to say that the issue of cyber security would be looked at by the new Defence Commission, to be headed by former justice minister Knut Storberget.